 Since we didn’t have access to electrical outlets for crock pots at the venue, some of the hot platter foods, including Mark’s amazing smoked pulled pork, flavored with Noreen’s homemade barbecue sauce, were provided by those who lived a bit nearer by.
 And Philadelphia Hoagies from the local ‘Pudge’s’ became our ‘tailgate-picnic’ contribution for the day not requiring me to prepare the Shredded Chicken Chili for the 6th occasion within a short span of weeks.
 The weather was spectacular as we gathered around the grounds and picnic benches for the festivity while catching up on the latest news.

-But first, after greetings and the surprise unveiled in the arrival of our Anniversary Couple was a ten selection wine tasting out at a sort of barn shed area.
-As it turned out, our wine presenter happened to be getting his Master’s degree at American University which made our wine tasting session all the more fun.
+But first, after greetings and the surprise unveiling in the arrival of our Anniversary Couple, Nicola and Chris, there was a ten-selection wine tasting out at a sort of barn shed area.
+As it turned out, our wine presenter happened to be getting his Master’s degree at American University which made our wine-tasting session all the more fun.

 This is Becks in the photo capturing the delight of the day.

 The Winery at Bull Run according to the local history on the website is adjacent to Manassas National Battlefield Park, “The grounds of two American Civil War battles, the First Battle of Bull Run on July 21, 1861, and the Second Battle of Bull Run which was fought between August 28 and August 30, 1862 (also known as the First Battle of Manassas and the Second Battle of Manassas, respectively).
 The peaceful Virginia countryside bore witness to clashes between the armies of the North (Union) and South (Confederacy), and it was here that Confederate General Thomas J. Jackson acquired his nickname “Stonewall.””